stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-2.rst

 ----------------------------------
 *Goal: Build two robot arms that mirror each other's motion.*

-[Insert GIF of completed robot arms]
+[TODO: Insert GIF of completed robot arms]

 Step 1.
 Connect and control 2 more motors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^